Degree Theory of Immersed Hypersurfaces

-We recall the definition of a curvature function (c.f. \cite{CaffNirSprV} and \cite{SmiPPG}).
-Let $\opSymm(\Bbb{R}^n)$ be the space of symmmetric, $n$-dimensional matrices over $\Bbb{R}^n$ and observe that the orthogonal group $\opO(n)$ acts on $\opSymm(\Bbb{R}^n)$ by conjugation.
-Let $\Gamma\subseteq\opSymm(\Bbb{R}^n)$ be an open, convex cone based on $0$ which is invariant under this action.
-A smooth function $K:\Gamma\rightarrow]0,\infty[$ is said to be a {\bf curvature function} whenever it is {\bf invariant} under the action of $\opO(n)$ and {\bf elliptic} in the sense that its gradient at any point of $\Gamma$ is a positive, definite, symmetric matrix.
-By invariance, for any matrix $A$, $K(A)$ only depends on the eigenvalues of $A$, and we therefore consider $K$ also as a smooth function from an open subset of $\Bbb{R}^n$ into $]0,1[$.
+and this is well defined, independently of the strongly smooth curve, $c$, chosen. \newsubhead{Curvature as a vector field}[CurvatureAsAVectorField] We recall the definition of a curvature function (c.f. \cite{CaffNirSprV} and \cite{SmiPPG}).
+Let the symmetric group, $S_d$, act on vectors in $\Bbb{R}^d$ by permutations of their components.
+Let $\Lambda\subseteq\Bbb{R}^d$ be an open, convex cone based on the origin which is invariant under this action.
+A smooth function, $K:\Lambda\rightarrow]0,\infty[$, is said to be a {\sl curvature function} whenever it is also invariant under this action, is homogeneous of order $1$, and is {\sl elliptic} in the sense that its gradient at any point of $\Lambda$ is given by a vector all of whose components are positive.
+Observe, in particular, that a curvature function is always defined along with its cone of definition.